12 Classic 80’s Horror Movies Every Fan Should Watch

 The Fly

-With Goldblum's unforgettable performance at its center, The Fly remains a classic of the horror genre and a testament to the power of transformational storytelling.
+With Goldblum's unforgettable performance at its center, The Fly remains a classic of the horror genre.
 [The Fly on IMDB]

 Aliens